Danpiel/Discord.RSS.Wiki/Presets.md

-I have provided some presets that make your feeds look pretty!
+How to make embeds look pretty!